pierre-rouleau/pel/README.rst

   `😃`_
 - You *also* want to `run Emacs daemon(s) with text and graphics clients`_ on linux and macOS like a pro? `🥳`_
-- And you want **real fast** independent Emacs process startup as well as easy-to-use Emacs server? 😲
+- And you want **fast** independent Emacs process startup as well as easy-to-use Emacs server? 😲
 - And it's safe.
 PEL relies on rock-solid built-in GNU Emacs mechanisms with standard Make-driven automation with clean and documented code.